Skip to main content

 • “Also, the music is nice.”

-• “Music and sounds need improving; for example, the piano needs more tunes instead of the same one playing over and over.
-The main music really doesn't tie in very well; look to western movies for examples.”
+• “Music and sounds need improving; for example, the piano needs more tunes instead of the one that plays over and over again, and the main music really doesn't tie in very well.
+Look to Western movies for examples.”

-• “I really liked the concept; it looks like a western bar management game with deep mechanics, but the game looks bad.
-The graphics are poor, there's a lack of different sounds, and you only hear background music.
-It needs a lot more animations; everyone is just standing around, making the game overall really dull.”
+• “I really liked the concept; it looks like a Western bar management game with deep mechanics, but the game looks bad, with bad graphics and a lack of different sounds.
+You only hear background music, need a lot more animations as everyone is just standing around, and the game overall is really dull.”

 • optimization